William Van Mildert

-William Van Mildert (6 November 1765 – 21 February 1836) was the last palatine bishop or prince-bishop as Bishop of Durham (1826–1836), and one of the founders of the University of Durham.
-His name survives in Van Mildert College, founded in 1965 and the Van Mildert Professor of Divinity.
+William Van Mildert (6 November 1765 – 21 February 1836) was the bishop of Durham (1826–1836), and the last to rule the county palatine of Durham.
+He was also one of the founders of the University of Durham, where he is commemorated in the names of Van Mildert College, founded in 1965, and the Van Mildert Professor of Divinity.

 Life

 He was the son of Cornelius van Mildert, a gin distiller, and his wife Martha née Hill.
 Cornelius Van Mildert was the great-grandson of an Amsterdam merchant who migrated to London around 1670, Martha the daughter of William Hill of Vauxhall, Surrey, merchant and financier.
-William van Mildert was educated at St Saviour's Grammar School, Merchant Taylors' School (then in London) and the Queen's College, Oxford.
+William van Mildert was educated at St Saviour's Grammar School and Merchant Taylors' School.
+He matriculated at the Queen's College, Oxford in 1784, graduating B.A.
+1787, M.A.
+1790, B.D. & D.D.
+1813.
+He delivered the Boyle Lectures in 1804 and the Bampton Lectures in 1814, and was Regius Professor of Divinity at Oxford and a canon of Christ Church, Oxford from 1813 to 1820.

 Loosely attached to the high church party, he was appointed Bishop of Llandaff from 1819 to 1826, a post which he held in commendam with the Deanery of St Paul's between 1820 and 1826, when he was translated to Durham.
-Prior to this, he was in 1790 the curate of Witham, Essex, where he met Jane (1760-1837), daughter of General Douglas, whom he married in 1795.
-He became rector of the church of St. Mary-le-Bow in London and Regius Professor of Divinity at Oxford, where he gave the Bampton Lectures for 1814.
+Prior to this, he was in 1790 the curate of Witham, Essex, where he met Jane (1760–1837), daughter of General Douglas, whom he married in 1795.
+He became rector of the church of St. Mary-le-Bow in London in 1796.
 Van Mildert is often described as a 'stormy petrel' on account of his outspoken expression of his views.
 As Bishop of Llandaff he broke with the practice of his predecessors and actually resided in the diocese.
 As the bishop's palace had fallen to ruin, he rented Coldbrook House near Abergavenny.
 During his time in Llandaff, he gained a reputation as "a conscientious diocesan".